gdraheim/zziplib/DEVGUIDE.md

 * there is a longer wishlist in `TODO` - it should be cleaned up
 * remove usage of format(**locals()) as all python3 have f-strings
+* bins/unzzip*.c use internal headers which external programs can't